splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-console-ms.rst

 .. image:: /_images/gdi/aws-console-splunk.png
   :width: 55%

-4. In the :guilabel:`Configure the AWS Partner destination` menu, enter the API endpoint URL and the access token.
+4. In the :guilabel:`Configure the AWS Partner destination` menu, select the Splunk Observability Cloud Ingest endpoints from the dropdown list based on what you can find in Profile -> Organizations -> Real-time Data Ingest Endpoint in Splunk Observability console.

+5. Fill in the access token by copying one of the access tokens with INGEST authorization scope from :guilabel:`Settings > Access Tokens`.

+6. You can leave the rest of the form as default, or customize the config according to your needs, such as filtering based on namespaces.

 Prerequisites
 ======================================================

-Ensure you comply with the following requirements before you proceed to create your connection between AWS and Splunk Observability Cloud:
+Ensure you comply with the following requirements before you proceed to create your Metric Streams connection between your AWS and your Splunk Observability Cloud accounts:

 * Make sure you have an active AWS integration in your associated Splunk Observability Cloud account.
+To learn how to create an integration, see [LINK HERE].
-* Make sure Metric Streams is activated in the integration, and configured with the right permissions, as described in :ref:`metricstreams_iampolicy`.
+* Make sure metric streams is activated in the integration.
+* Make sure the AWS account you used to create the integration contains the required policies for metric streams, as described in :ref:`metricstreams_iampolicy`.
-* Use the following pattern when naming your AWS connection: ``splunk-metric-stream-<numeric integration id>``

-To find the Id of your integration [PENDING]
+Note
+* Only one integration is allowed to be created to receive Externally Managed (created through AWS CloudWatch Console) metric streams for each AWS account.
+* If you want to add metric streams from more regions or include more namespaces, you shall edit the existing one instead of creating a new integration, as it will not be allowed.
+* By default, you might not want to edit the filter for syncing up metadata from all regions.
+If you deselect a region that has a metric stream sending in metrics, you may not be able to find it later in dashboards because of the lack of corresponding metadata.